Last modified on December 2020

 Following are a few more loose motion treatments that can relieve the effects of the condition:

-If the patient has had repeated intervals of loose stools, it is advisable to get a doctor’s consultation on how to stop loose motions to get prescription for proper medications.
+If the patient has had repeated intervals of loose stools, it is advisable to get a doctor’s consultation to get a prescription for proper medications.
 In some cases, doctors may suggest hospital admission in order to treat severe diarrhea, which may require treatment with antibiotics or antiparasitic agents.

 Avoid food triggers: